Particle Statistics, Frustration, and Ground-State Energy: Introduction

 Moreover, our study leads to a novel physical understanding of the effects of particle statistics, in terms of \emph{frustration} in quantal phase.
 This is more general than the picture based on the perfect BEC, and is indeed applicable to systems with interaction.

 We can map a quantum many-particle problem to a single-particle problem on a fictitious lattice in higher dimensions.
 When all the hopping amplitudes are nonnegative and the particles are bosons, the corresponding single-particle problem also has only nonnegative hopping amplitudes.
 In such a case, there is no frustration in the quantal phase of the wavefunction.
 On the other hand, Fermi statistics of the original particles gives an effective magnetic flux in the corresponding single-particle problem.
 This implies a frustration in the phase of the wavefunction, induced by the Fermi statistics.
 When a magnetic flux is introduced in the original quantum many-particle problem, it also results in a magnetic flux in the corresponding single-particle problem, inducing a frustration.
-This hopping-induced frustration and the statistical frustration can sometimes partially cancel with each other, resulting in the reversed inequality between the ground-state energies of the hard-core bosons and fermions.
+This hopping-induced frustration and the the effective frustration induced by the Fermi statistics can sometimes partially cancel with each other, resulting in the reversed inequality between the ground-state energies of the hard-core bosons and fermions.

 The paper is organized as follows.
 In Sec.~\ref{natural}, we present the full proof of the natural inequality for the spinless case and extend the discussion to the spinful case.
 Based on the proof, in Sec.~\ref{frustration}, we put forward a unified understanding of the frustration for bosons and fermions in the same manner.
-As a by-product, a strict version of the diamagnetic inequality for a general lattice is presented and proved.
+As a by-product, a strict version of the diamagnetic inequality for a general lattice is presented.
 Several examples, in which the natural inequality is violated owing to the hopping frustration, are presented in Sec.~\ref{reversed}.
-The examples include a simple yet instructive, exactly solvable model of particles on a one-dimensional ring, two-dimensional systems of coupled rings, two-dimensional lattice with magnetic flux, and flat band models.
+The examples include a simple yet instructive, exactly solvable model of particles on a one-dimensional ring, two-dimensional systems of coupled rings, systems with flux in $2$D and $3$D, and flat band models.
 Rigorous proof of the reversed inequality is provided for most cases.
 Conclusions and discussions are presented in Sec.~\ref{conclusions}.
+Detailed proofs of some of the theorems, and related technical results are presented in Appendices.